Updated: Feb 10

-The general absence of fitness testing amongst exercise enthusiasts probably accounts for why so few trainers push themselves beyond their current level.
+The general absence of fitness testing among exercise enthusiasts probably accounts for why so few trainers push themselves beyond their current level.
 Though this is of no surprise because we only become aware of our fitness levels through testing.

 A fitness test provides us with an unbiased insight into our current level of physicality.
 Depending on the test selected we can gather detailed, accurate and near instant information regarding our strength, muscular endurance and/or cardiovascular capacity.

 By shedding light on our strengths and weaknesses, by exposing the chinks in our armour, we are able to begin the process of rectifying fitness imbalances whilst striving towards augmented physicality.

 This can provide us with a goal and an area of focus.
 Exercising without these two things – a goal and area of focus – is the near equivalent of setting sail without a destination.
 Consequently most trainers are adrift, floating aimlessly.